-ING Bank has a responsibility to society to define new ways of doing business that align with economic and social impact.
-ING's strategic priority to put 'sustainability at the heart of what we do' means that we strive to embed sustainability and climate-related considerations in our decision-making and business-as-usual processes as reported in our 2023 Climate Report.
+ING Bank wants to define new ways of doing business that align with economic and social impact.
+ING's strategic priority to put 'sustainability at the heart of what we do' means that we strive to embed sustainability and climate-related considerations in our decision-making and business-as-usual processes as reported in our 2024 Climate Progress Update.